Why Do Golf Balls Break Towards Water? (Explained)

 By altering our grip just a bit, such as inching further up the club, we could also hit further if we sacrifice accuracy.

-For the rest of the way, we’ll need to brush up on what I’d like to call situational awareness.
+We’ll need to brush up on what I’d like to call situational awareness for the rest of the way.
 This can come with a number of factors, such as which hazards are nearby and which club works best for the remaining distance to the green.

 Also, practicing our swings before hitting the ball will go a long way as well.